appdev-lessons/sinatra-rps/content.md

   At the bash prompt.

   We built up to this by first running `rackup` in early projects, and then running just our app file with e.g. `ruby dice.rb`.
-If you open the `bin/dev` file (look in the `bin/` folder) you will see that this is mostly just a fancy wrapper for our original `rackup` command!
+If you open the `bin/dev` file (look in the `bin/` folder) you will see that this is mostly just a fancy wrapper for our original `rackup` command, which is launched on the last line of the file with `rackup --port=3000`!
   </div>

   - `bin/setup` will `bundle install` and perform other initial setup work.